A diamond lemma for Hecke-type algebras: The problem with the Coxeter presentation

 \begin{defn} Given a permutation $w \in S_n$, and \emph{inversion of $w$} is a pair of strands $(i|j)$ with $w(j) > w(i)$.
 We always write pairs $(i|j)$ in order, with $i < j$.
 We write $I(w)$ for the \emph{inversion set} of $w$, the set of all its inversions. \end{defn}

 Note that the length of $w$ is the size of the inversion set.
 For example, the inversion set of the longest element includes all ${n}\choose{2}$ pairs $(i|j)$.

 \begin{defn} To any given crossing in an expression (not necessarily reduced), we associate the pair $(i|j)$ of strands which is crossed.
 The following example, where each crossing is labeled with its pair, should make this definition clear.
-Note that we read a permutation from bottom to top. \end{defn}
+Note that we read a diagram from bottom to top. \end{defn}

+The string diagram from \eqref{inversionexample} corresponds to the expression $s_1 s_2 s_1 s_2 s_1$, or $ststs$ where $s = s_1$ and $t = s_2$ as before.
+Because diagrams are read from bottom to top, and permutations act from right to left, it is the leftmost $s_1$ which corresponds to the top crossing labeled $(1|3)$, and the rightmost $s_1$ which corresponds to the bottom crossing labeled $(1|2)$.

+Let $\un{w}$ be a reduced expression for an element $w \in S_n$.
+Since the length of $\un{w}$ agrees with the size of $I(w)$, and since each crossing adds at most one inversion, it must be the case that every pair $(i|j) \in I(w)$ labels precisely one crossing in $\un{w}$.

-\begin{defn} In a reduced expression $\un{w}$, each pair $(i|j)$ appears on a crossing at most once, and $I(w)$ is the list of pairs which appear.
-Therefore, to this reduced expression we associate a total order $\prec$ on $I(w)$ where $(i|j) \prec (k|l)$ if the crossing labeled $(i|j)$ appears below $(k|l)$.
+\begin{defn} Let $\un{w}$ be a reduced expression for $w \in S_n$.
+To this reduced expression we associate a total order $\prec$ on $I(w)$ where $(i|j) \prec (k|l)$ if the crossing labeled $(i|j)$ appears below $(k|l)$.
 We call this the \emph{crossing sequence} of the reduced expression.
 This map from reduced expressions to crossing sequences is injective. \end{defn}

+In contrast to the notation $(i|j) \prec (k,l)$, which depends on a choice of reduced expression $\un{w}$, we will continue to use $(i|j) < (k|l)$ to indicate the usual lexicographic order.
+Manin-Schechtmann theory comes in when one compares the two orders $\prec$ and $<$.

 \begin{example} In the reduced expression $sts$ in $S_3$, the rightmost $s$ crosses $(1|2)$, then $t$ crosses $(1|3)$, and finally $s$ crosses $(2|3)$.
 This yields the lexicographic order on $I(sts)$: $((1|2) \prec (1|3) \prec (2|3))$.
 Meanwhile, the reduced expression $tst$ yields the antilexicographic order $((2|3) \prec (1|3) \prec (1|2))$.